 Other Home Improvement Projects To Consider

 There are also several other remodeling projects that can add to your home’s resale value as well.
-Adding a bathroom or completing a major update to an existing one could add 60% to 80% of the money you spent to your home’s value.
+Adding a bathroom or completing a major update to an existing one could add 60% to 80% of the money you spent on your home’s value.

 Add an additional bathroom